 \subsection{Page Re-access Time Granularity}

-Cold memories often get re-accessed at a later point of time.
+Cold pages often get re-accessed at a later point.
 Figure~\ref{fig:delta-single-socket} shows the fraction of pages that become hot after remaining cold for a certain interval.
-For Web, almost 80\% of the pages are re-accessed within a ten minutes interval.
+For Web, almost 80\% of the pages are re-accessed within a ten-minute interval.
 This indicates Web mostly repurposes pages allocated at an earlier time.
-Same goes for the Cache applications.
-For these applications, discarding the cold memory can impact application-level performance as a good chunk of colder pages get re-accessed within any ten-minute window.
+Same goes for Cache -- randomly offloading cold memory can impact performance as a good chunk of colder pages get re-accessed within a ten-minute window.

 However, Data Warehouse shows different characteristics.
-For this workload, anons are mostly newly allocated -- within a ten-minute interval only 20\% of the hot file pages are previously accessed.
+For this workload, anons are mostly newly allocated -- within a ten-minute interval, only 20\% of the hot file pages are previously accessed.
 Rest of them are newly allocated.

-\fbox{ \parbox{0.95\columnwidth}{ \textbf{Observation:} Cold page re-access time varies for workloads.
-Page placement on a tiered memory system should be aware of this to avoid high memory access latency. } } From the above observations, it is obvious that tiered memory subsystems can be a good fit for datacenter applications as there exists a significant portion of cold memory with steady access patterns.
-In the subsequent sections, we will first discuss the shortcomings of default Linux in a tiered memory system (\S\ref{sec:default-linux}) and how that motivates us to design a transparent page placement mechanism for such a system (\S\ref{sec:tpp}).
+\textbf{Observation:} Cold page re-access time varies for workloads.
+Page placement on a tiered memory system should be aware of this and actively move hot pages to lower memory nodes to avoid high memory access latency.

+From above observations, tiered memory subsystems can be a good fit for datacenter applications as there exists significant amount of cold memory with steady access patterns.